darkred/Userscripts/GreasyFork_-_add_a_send_PM_to_user_button_in_Greasyfork_profile_pages_-_for_Cik/README.md

 <br>

 **<u>Update 11/12/2016</u>**:
-The script was not working ok (because you have to simulate keypresses -with a delay between each press-
+The script was not working ok (because you have to simulate a keypress sequence -with a delay between each press-
 in order the username to be "typed" in the autocomplete popup, and so the script to be able to click it, to select it).
 I fixed it, but, in order to manage sending this simulated keypress sequence ( 1-line in the script! - line 47)
 I have to use the following `require`'s :